OlisDS/UF_RSLK_LINE_SENSOR/README.txt

 4. Learning how to interface the line sensor to the MCU(our primary purpose)

 Software Notes:
+The TI module instructs students to run TExas(header file included in TI code) on the msp432 to use an o-scope feature.
+Since we'll have DADs in theory, we will ignore this part of the instructions.

 Hardware Notes:
 The sensor will return 0 if sees white and 1 if sees black.